12 CBSE NCERT Political Science 5 Challenges and Restoration of the Congress System in India

 Answer

-The intense competition for the Prime Minister's post after Shastri's death was between Morarji Desai and Indira Gandhi.
+The second political succession challenge involved intense competition between Morarji Desai and Indira Gandhi.

 Explanation

-The Congress faced the challenge of political succession for the second time in two years.
-This time, there was intense competition between Morarji Desai, a former Chief Minister and Union Minister, and Indira Gandhi, Jawaharlal Nehru's daughter and a Union Minister in Shastri's cabinet.
+The text states that the Congress faced the challenge of political succession for the second time, and this time there was an intense competition between Morarji Desai and Indira Gandhi.

 Answer